Fspinc/FruitStandProductions/README.md

-- 👋 Hi, I’m @B at FruistantProductions
+- 👋 Hi, I’m @B at FruitstandProductions
 -  I like to tinker with tech, and break things alike.
--  Wannbe IT guy and music maker